517th Parachute Regimental Combat Team: Operation Dragoon

 The 517th had been sent to Italy in response to a Seventh Army request for airborne troops for Operation Anvil, the invasion of Southern France.
 Troops had been withdrawn from the line (including the 517th's) and air and naval forces were assembling.

 On 2 July the Combined Chiefs of Staff issued a directive to the Commander-in-chief Mediterranean to go ahead with Anvil (renamed Dragoon) on 15 August.
 As a by-product of this directive the 517th RCT was released from IV Corps and moved to join the 1st Airborne Task Force in the Rome area.

 The German Nineteenth Army was stationed along the Mediterranean coast.
-Four divisions and a corps headquarters were west of the Rhone.
-East of the Rhone the LXII Corps at Draguignan had a division each at Marseilles and Toulon and one south-west of Cannes.
+Four divisions and a corps headquarters were west of the Rhône.
+East of the Rhône the LXII Corps at Draguignan had a division each at Marseille and Toulon and one south-west of Cannes.
 There were an estimated 30,000 enemy troops in the assault area and another 200,000 within a few days march.

 The planners decided early that an airborne force of division size would be needed.
 Since there was none in the Mediterranean, a force of comparable size would have to be improvised.
 In response, the 517th RCT, 509th and 551st Parachute Infantry Battalions and the 550th Airborne Infantry Battalion were provided.
 Other units in Italy were designated "gliderborne" to be trained by the 550th and the Airborne Training Center.
 By early July the concentration of airborne forces in the Rome area was almost complete.
 Two additional troop carrier wings totaling 413 aircraft were en route from England.

 H-Hour and D-Day were tentatively set for 0800, 15 August 1944.
 The 517th RCT had been allocated 180 C-47 aircraft in four serials.
 The combat team was sealed off on 10 August.
 Maps, "escape kits" and invasion scripts were issued.
 Radio beacons would guide the serials from Elba to the northern tip of Corsica.
 From there, radar and Navy beacon ships would lead them to Agay, where each serial should descend to 1500 ft, slow to 125 miles per hour, and home-in on its drop zone by beacons and lights to be put out by pathfinder teams.
 Each plane carried six equipment bundles in pararacks beneath its belly.

 Most of the pathfinders missed their drop zones.
 The 517th team dropped early at 0328.
 North of La Ciotat the aircrews dropped 300 parachute dummies and a large quantity of "rifle simulators" which went off in firecracker-like explosions as they hit the ground.

 The four serials bearing the 517th RCT began drops at 0430.
 First to arrive was Lt.
 Col. Dick Seitz' 2nd Battalion in Serial 6 flown by the 440th Group from Ombrone.
 Lt.
 Col. Mel Zais' 3rd Battalion was due next in the 439th Group's Serial 7 from Orbetello.
 The 460th Field Artillery (less Battery C) in Serial 8 with the 437th Group from Montalto fared better than the 3rd Battalion but not as well as the 2nd.